 Macworld UK quotes Apple Store Europe director Francois Duquesne as saying that “the crisis is under control,” responding to criticism that the company has had

-implementing a new logistics system for the European version of its online store.
+a difficult time implementing a new logistics system for the European version of its online store.

 Duquesne confessed that customers purchasing items through Apple’s European online store “have not been receiving products in the timeframe [Apple] said they would.”

 Macworld UK reports that at one time, 39 percent of Apple’s online customers experienced delays.
 Duquesne noted that this number has dropped to “10-15 percent of orders,” and predicted that Apple will have the situation firmly in hand within two weeks.